 Sail like a Girl had store bought units with seats attached.
-These look a lot like the Sea Cycle units with a twisted chain drive (tell me what they are and I'll update this post).
-I was impressed that these units held up because pushing a pedal-boat is different from pushing a big sailboat.
+These were Wave Walker units that use a twisted chain (I believe) and I was impressed that these units were still working at the finish because pushing a pedal powered kayak is quite different from pushing a big sailboat long distance.

-My drive system may have been the most complicated, but it was really good.
-It deployed and retracted easily, it was quiet, and it was easy to use with the sails assisting.
-My speed without any wind was about 3 knots, but I could motor sail up to about 5 knots.
+My 2018 drive system may have been the most complicated, but it deployed and retracted easily, it was quiet, and it was easy to use with the sails assisting.
+My speed without any wind was 2 1/2 to 3 knots, but I could motor sail up to about 5 knots.

 I started with a 16" diameter x 16 pitch propeller, but bought a giant 20" x 18 pitch and cut the tips off to make it about 17" diameter.
 That prop was to be used just for motor sailing, but it stayed on the whole way.
 Rpm's at the cranks were about 65 at cruising speed.

 The leg never leaked a drop (through the prop shaft or anywhere else), so the belt and aluminum pulleys stayed dry.